Love Story Yoga

 If I lived closer to this studio, I think this is the one I would frequent most often.
 You really do feel like you got a tough workout and that’s what I seek in my daily yoga practice.
-Lauren opened the class with some chanting but it wasn’t overdone and lasted only a couple minutes; during yoga class, she would throw in inspirational quotes about heartbreak and letting it all go, but she wouldn’t interrupt the flow to indoctrinate such “learnings,” which I liked.
+Lauren and Brad both opened the class with some chanting but it wasn’t overdone and lasted only a couple minutes; during yoga class, both would throw in inspirational quotes about heartbreak and letting it all go, but she wouldn’t interrupt the flow to indoctrinate such “learnings,” which I liked.

 1.)
 Teachers offer a very physical and challenging Vinyasa practice that takes elements of Baptiste and weaves it into a more creative style with demanding transitions and adjustments.

 3.)
 Great location and studio practice space in the Marina near lots of food, clothing boutiques and shops.

 1.)
 Lack of efficiency at check in: Sign in line is very long and creates a bottleneck getting into the studio.